keyonvafa/sequential-rationales/README.md

 | All attentions     |  11.2  |  2.3  |  0.99  |  0.32  |
 | Greedy             | **7.8**|**1.1**|**1.00**|**0.63**|

+Since these results are for GPT-2 Medium rather than GPT-2 Large, the results in Table 1 of the paper are a little different.

 #### Get wall-clock time comparisons
 ```{bash}